datarobot/airflow-provider-datarobot/README.md

 #### `GetDeploymentStatusOperator`

-Get a Deployment status (active/inactive).
+Get the deployment status (active or inactive).

-Returns the Deployment status (active/inactive)
+Returns the deployment status.

 Parameters: